Toasunzce/constellation-recognition/README.md

 # Results

 The method works well on clean images (like Stellarium screenshots or images with clearly visible bright stars).
-However, it struggles on noisy or low-quality images with lots of false-positive detections.
+However, it struggles on noisy or low-quality images with **lots of false-positive detections**.

 The current implementation uses a VERY simplified planar triangle matching approach, which is fast and suitable for noise-free inputs, but it lacks robustness against image noise and distortions.
 A more reliable approach would be to integrate **RANSAC** or a similar robust fitting method, which is planned for a future updates.